UsernameNotFoundError/Udacity-DataWarehouseProject/README.md

 ## Remarks:
-Make sure to fill *dwh.cfg* with the corresponding parameters *[CLUSTER]
+Make sure to fill *dwh.cfg* with the corresponding parameters:

+*[CLUSTER]
   *HOST=<YOUR_AWS_REDSHIFT_ENDPOINT>
   *DB_NAME=<YOUR_AWS_REDSHIFT_CLUSTER_DATABASE>